 Whilst in Nyksund, look carefully in the town area and you’ll see the last sculpture that we found on this road trip.
 A spoiler photo is below – it’s hard to tell from the photo but there is a face in this lamp.

-Self-drive is definitely the way to go.
+Self-drive is definitely the way to go for your Lofoten road trip.
 You have the freedom to go where you want when you want.
-We campervanned around Europe for a year and it was not only great fun but the best way to travel.
+We motorhomed around Europe for a year and it was not only great fun but the best way to travel.

 Public transport does service some of these places but honestly, a rental car or campervan hire will get you mobile and allow you to pick the perfect travel routes for you that suit your plans.

-- Norway’s traffic rules can be found on the Norwegian Public Roads Administration site vegvesen.no or you can make direct contact with the Traffic and Road Information on +47 815 48 991.
+- Norway’s traffic rules can be found on the Norwegian Public Roads Administration site vegvesen.no or you can make direct contact with Traffic and Road Information at +47 815 48 991.

-- To check to see if any of the Lofoten Scenic Route is closed, follow this link to the Norway Tourist Routes site.
+- To check to see if any of the Lofoten Scenic Route is closed, follow this link to the Norwegian Scenic Routes site.

 - yr app (as in the 2 letters y and r) This is an accurate Norway weather app for both IOS and Android devices